Teresa Magbanua-class patrol vessel: Design and features

-The original Kunigami-class patrol vessels have no hangar and having a single central funnel/chimney to which two RHIBs are placed, one each beside it.
-A 3rd workboat and its associated launch-and-recovery crane are also placed behind them.
+The original Kunigami-class patrol vessels have no hangar, and have a single central funnel/chimney to which two RHIBs are placed, one each beside it; a 3rd workboat and its associated launch-and-recovery crane are also placed behind them.
 The Teresa Magbanua class was modified to having split chimneys (one each on the edges of both the port and starboard sides) in order to create added space for a centerline hangar, which in turn led to each of the two RHIBs being relocated beside that hangar.
-Thus the space occupied by the thirrd workboat and its associated launch-and-recovery crane from Kunigami-class design ended up being removed in the process.
+Thus the space occupied by the third workboat and its associated launch-and-recovery crane from Kunigami-class design ended up being removed in the process.

 The successor of Kunigami class' first two ships (1st batch order), the six Iwami-class patrol vessels, their split chimneys are placed near the edges of the ship's midsides, thus preserving those open side spaces as is the Kunigami class.
 The Kunigami class' rear foredeck is occupied by M61 Vulcan 20 mm gatling-type six-barreled cannon on a JM61-RFS mount (on earlier ships) or a Mk44 Bushmaster II 30 mm single-barreled rapid-fire cannon (on later ships).
 Ships of the Teresa Magbanua class also has that same structure but no cannon since Japanese law is reportedly prohibited to export such weapons.

 The class is designed with an optional low-speed electric propulsion system for fuel-economy.
 This feature is crucial as a proactive measure against the expected petroleum price hike fluctuations as time pass, or worse continued price increases.
 Also, since fuel economy equals reduced petroleum use, thus the Philippines also having another contribution to the COP21 Paris Agreement; such contribution was already exemplified from their earlier inducted all-aluminium 84 m Gabriela Silang-class patrol ship.
 To begin, one of the main jobs of the Coast Guard is environmental protection.